gaphop123/GaphopUI/README.md

 # Section

-## Create Section
+## Create Section ⚠️

+> **Note:** This feature currently has a bug.

-Creates a labeled section to organize elements.
+Creates a labeled section to organize UI elements.

 ```lua
 GeneralTab:CreateSection("Smooth Animation Controls")